Therealjustindude/ThankYouForTIa/README.md

 ## The Details:

-This app is built using a RoR backend and a Vanilla JS frontend.
+This app is built using a RailsAPI and a Vanilla JS frontend.
 The Database used is PostgreSQL and in the seeds.rb file I created the menu items.

 ### Backend: Rails